rclone/rclone/docs/content/bisync.md

 consider using [`check`](commands/rclone_check/)
 (or [`cryptcheck`](/commands/rclone_cryptcheck/), if at least one path is a `crypt` remote.)

+#### --resilient

+***Caution: this is an experimental feature.
+Use at your own risk!***

+By default, most errors or interruptions will cause bisync to abort and require [`--resync`](#resync) to recover.
+This is a safety feature, to prevent bisync from running again until a user checks things out.
+However, in some cases, bisync can go too far and enforce a lockout when one isn't actually necessary, like for certain less-serious errors that might resolve themselves on the next run.
+When `--resilient` is specified, bisync tries its best to recover and self-correct, and only requires `--resync` as a last resort when a human's involvement is absolutely necessary.
+The intended use case is for running bisync as a background process (such as via scheduled [cron](#cron)).

+When using `--resilient` mode, bisync will still report the error and abort, however it will not lock out future runs -- allowing the possibility of retrying at the next normally scheduled time, without requiring a `--resync` first.
+Examples of such retryable errors include access test failures, missing listing files, and filter change detections.
+These safety features will still prevent the *current* run from proceeding -- the difference is that if conditions have improved by the time of the *next* run, that next run will be allowed to proceed.
+Certain more serious errors will still enforce a `--resync` lockout, even in `--resilient` mode, to prevent data loss.

+Behavior of `--resilient` may change in a future version.

 ## Operation

 ### Runtime flow details